Glover Quin

-High school career
+Early life

 A four-year letterman in football and basketball, Quin graduated from North Pike High School in 2004.
 During his senior year, Quin received the MVP award from both his basketball and football team at North Pike.
 By the end of his high school career, Quin had rushed for 2,552 yards, made 224 tackles and 13 interceptions.
 Quin was awarded the U.S. Army Scholar Athlete Award.